 Identifying Types of Bees

-A professional pest control company can perform a free inspection to assess the type of bees you’re dealing with.
-But if you’re curious, there are several ways to tell the different major types of bees apart, including their appearance and where they build their hives.
+A pest control professional can perform a free inspection to identify the type of bees you’re dealing with.
+But if you’re curious, there are several ways to tell common bee species apart, including their appearance and where they build their hives.

-Bumble bees are fuzzy and large with black and white stripes and stubby wings, and they grow to just a little over one inch in length.
+There are over 250 bumble bee species in the world, and most are fuzzy and large.
+The most common bumble bee in North America has black and white stripes and stubby wings, and they grow to just a little over 1 inch in length.
 They typically build their nests close to the ground, like under piles of wood and compost piles.
-Sometimes they’ll even build nests below ground in tunnels rodents have created and abandoned.
+Sometimes they’ll even build nests below ground in abandoned rodent tunnels.
 Most bumble bee hives typically have several hundred individual bees.

 The males do not have stingers, while females do.
 However, they only sting if they are provoked.
 Unlike honey bees, whose stingers come off after an attack, bumble bees can sting multiple times and do not lose their stinger.

-Honey bees are much smaller than bumble bees, at just about ½-⅝ of an inch.
+Honey bees are much smaller than bumble bees, at just about 1/2–5/8 inch.
+They are yellow or golden brown with narrow black stripes.
 They build their nests in areas like hollowed out logs and trees, and sometimes fence posts.
-Honey bee colonies are much larger than bumble bee colonies—there can be anywhere from 10,000 to 80,000 in one hive.
+Honey bee colonies are much larger than bumble bee colonies—there can be anywhere from 10,000 to 80,000 bees in one hive.

 Honey bees can sting when threatened.
 When they sting a person, their barbed stinger gets trapped under the skin.
-The honey bee cannot pull it back out, and dies shortly after.
+The honey bee cannot pull it back out, and dies shortly after stinging.

-Carpenter bees look a lot like bumble bees, although they are not hairy, and have a shiny black abdomen.
-These bees live in parks and fields, along with homes that have gardens and sheds.
+Carpenter bees look a lot like bumble bees, but carpenter bees are not hairy and have a shiny black abdomen.
+These bees may live in parks and fields, along with homes that have gardens and sheds.
 Unlike bumble bees and honey bees, carpenter bees drill holes inside of wood to create a series of “galleries” where they lay their eggs.
 They are not social creatures, and do not live in colonies.

 Only female carpenter bees can sting, and only tend to do so when threatened or provoked.